 Founded in 2007, PureVPN is one of the oldest VPN providers in existence, and it shows.
 It has a substantial network of fast VPN servers worldwide, 6500+ as of our last count.
 It's compatible with nearly every device, including Roku, Boxee Box, Raspberry Pi, and more.
 It also supports a great deal of protocols so you can customize your experience according to your personal needs.
 Of course, you can let PureVPN choose the best protocol on your behalf, but if you want to be in charge of this decision, you can select among PPTP, L2TP, SSTP, OpenVPN, and IKEv2.

 PureVPN also offers a broad range of security features, ranging from the familiar such as Kill Switch, WiFi security, and AES encryption, to something more complex like Split Tunneling, or IPv6 and WebRTC leak protection.
-Does PureVPN support streaming and torrenting?
+Is PureVPN fast enough for online gaming and downloading large files?
 Yes and yes.
 After all, their slogan is "work, binge, and stay secure online with PureVPN."
 But are they any good?
 Read on and find out.
-Privacy / Anonymity

 PureVPN has had its share of privacy scandals in the past.
 You see, they advertised themselves as a no-log VPN provider, but in 2018, they handed what was supposedly "non-existent" data over to the FBI, leading to the arrest of one of their users -an alleged stalker by the name of Ryan Lin.
 Needless to say, their reputation took a hit, and they spent the last few years trying to regain the VPN community's trust.
 It looks like they have managed to successfully turn things around.
 In the online review community, Trustpilot, PureVPN scores an almost perfect 4.7 out of 5 with over 12,000 reviews.
 So, what changed?